 In many cases this will be Doctorate-level training approved by the Health and Care Professions Council (HCPC), the body that all psychologists must be registered with in order to practise professionally.

-For further details of exactly which path to take, visit the job profile that most closely matches your career ambitions:
+For further details of exactly which path to take, visit the job profile that matches your career ambitions: